dride/dride-image-flasher/README.md

 Dride Image Generator by Etcher
 ======

-This tool is used for generating drideOS image files.

 > Flash drideOS images to SD cards & USB drives, safely and easily.

 This tool is used for generating drideOS image files.